fiso64/slsk-batchdl/README.md

 Add a profile to your `sldl.conf`:
 ```
 [wishlist]
-input = wishlist.txt
+input = ~/sldl/wishlist.txt
 input-type = list
-index-path = wishlist-index.sldl
+index-path = ~/sldl/wishlist-index.sldl
 ```
-This will create a global archive file `wishlist-index.sldl` which will be scanned every time sldl is run to skip wishlist items that have already been downloaded.
+This will create a global index file `wishlist-index.sldl` which will be scanned every time sldl is run to skip wishlist items that have already been downloaded.
 If you want to continue searching until a version satisfying the preferred conditions is downloaded, also add `skip-check-pref-cond = true` (note that this requires the files to remain in the same spot after being downloaded).
 Finally, set up a cron job (or a scheduled task on windows) to periodically run sldl with the following option:
 ```
 sldl --profile wishlist